aosabook/500lines/objmodel/chapter.md

 ````

 The class now passes ``None`` as the fields dictionary to ``Base``, as ``Instance``
-will now store the content of the dictionary in another way.
-Therefore it now needs
+will store the content of the dictionary in another way.
+Therefore it needs
-to override the the ``_read_dict`` and ``_write_dict`` methods.
+to override the ``_read_dict`` and ``_write_dict`` methods.
 In a real
-implementation, we would refactor the ``Base`` class to not be responsible for
+implementation, we would refactor the ``Base`` class so that it is no longer responsible for
-storing the fields dictionary any more, but for now having instances
+storing the fields dictionary, but for now having instances
 store ``None`` there is good enough.

 When creating a new instance, the class starts out using the ``EMPTY_MAP``, which